Alkmaar Packet

 Alkmaar Packet was a shipping company that operated scheduled passenger and freight services in the northern part of the Netherlands between 1864 and 1950.
 The services the company provided were a kind of beurtvaart, which at the time had become a forerunner of modern public transport.
 At its height Alkmaar Packet owned more than 20 ships.

 Early years

 In 1864 Cornelis Bosman (1830-1911) established the company as a limited partnership and it was located in Alkmaar in the Dutch province of North Holland.
 Operations started 1 July 1864, with the steamer Alkmaar Packet 1 sailing over the Noordhollandsch Kanaal between Alkmaar and Zaandam.
-Inbetween the ship stopped at Akersloot, Markenbinnen, Oostknollendam, Wormerveer and Koog aan de Zaan.
+In between the ship stopped at Akersloot, Markenbinnen, Oostknollendam, Wormerveer and Koog aan de Zaan.
 Passengers travelling onwards to Amsterdam had to change ship in Zaandam as the Alkmaar Packet 1 was not seaworthy and the IJ was connected to the still open Zuiderzee.
 Later ships could sail on to the capital, making a trip from Alkmaar to Amsterdam in just under three hours.